-Amanda Heitz focuses her practice on civil defense litigation, with a specific emphasis on advanced motion practice and appellate litigation.
-Leveraging her significant legal writing background—which includes four years clerking in the Arizona Supreme Court and Court of Appeals, as well as active practice—Amanda advocates for clients across multiple industries, including automotive, power tool, and medical device manufacturers in claims involving catastrophic personal injuries, wrongful death, property damage, and breach of contract claims.
-She also has substantial experience in toxic tort/asbestos claims and class actions.
+Amanda Heitz focuses her practice on defense of product liability and class actions, including at trial, as well as advanced motion and appellate litigation.
+She advocates for clients across multiple industries, including automotive, consumer product, and medical device manufacturers in claims involving catastrophic personal injuries, wrongful death, property damage, consumer fraud and breach of contract claims.
+She also has substantial experience in toxic tort and asbestos claims.

 She is an experienced written and oral advocate, leveraging a significant legal writing background—which includes Arizona Supreme Court and Court of Appeals clerkships— and in her cases regularly takes on primary drafting responsibility for essential motions and briefings.
 From preliminary motions to dismiss on purely legal grounds to comprehensive dispositive and appellate briefing in cases with voluminous factual records, Amanda has experience preparing and arguing critical motions at every phase of a case.
 In addition to managing litigation from its inception, Amanda is skilled in efficiently and effectively immersing herself in new facts and legal issues as case teams regularly seek her assistance with crucial motion practice.